trynceb/Pour-Over/README.md

 ## User Stories
 - AAU I want to be able to create my own profile.
-- AAU I want to log in and logout
+- AAU I want to log in and logout.
 - AAU I want to be able to to create and record my own brew recipes.
 - AAU I want to be able to add my coffee equipment so I can impliment them into my own recipes.
 - AAU I want to be able to add notes to current recipes.
 - AAU I want to be able to update current recipes.
-- AAU I want to be able to delete old recipes
+- AAU I want to be able to delete old recipes.

 ## WireFrames
 [![HzVJuLP.jpg](https://iili.io/HzVJuLP.jpg)](https://freeimage.host/)